traitecoevo/growth_trajectories/ms/MS.md

 ![**Relationship between leaf mass per area and relative growth rate varies with plant size.**
 \label{f-RGR}](../figs/RGR.pdf)

+![**Model assumptions.**
+**a)** Across species, leaf mass per area is inversely related to leaf turnover rate.
+Data from @wright_world-wide_2004 for 678 species from 51 sites.
+Green lines show standardised major axis lines fitted to data from each site, with intensity of shading adjusted according to strength of the relationship.\label{fS-leaf}](../figs/SI-leaf.pdf)

 ![**Hump-shaped relationship between growth rate and size.**
 \label{f-hump}](../figs/hump.pdf)